SoonerCare waivers to extend as public health emergency gets renewal at federal level

 OHCA says individuals might qualify to receive health insurance through the Affordable Care Act marketplace, with low-cost monthly premiums when federal subsidies are applied.

-The estimated 200,000 Oklahomans who preliminarily appear to no longer qualify for SoonerCare represent about 17-18% of Medicaid enrollees in the state, according to OHCA.
+The estimated 200,000 Oklahomans who preliminarily appear to no longer qualify for SoonerCare represent about 17% to 18% of Medicaid enrollees in the state, according to OHCA.

 What SoonerCare members can do today

-Make sure contact information and documentation are updated by logging in to mysoonercare.org or by calling the SoonerCare helpline at 1-800-987-7767.
+Make sure contact information and documentation are updated by logging into mysoonercare.org or by calling the SoonerCare helpline at 800-987-7767.

-Respond to Oklahoma Health Care Authority’s requests for information.
-If members have received a letter from OHCA requesting information, then they need to respond right away.
+Respond right away to the Oklahoma Health Care Authority’s requests for information.

 Source: Oklahoma Health Care Authority